 Our Team is Fear Free Certified

-Every member of our team at The Landing Veterinary Clinic is proud to be Fear Free certified.
+Every member of our team at The Landing Veterinary Hospital is proud to be Fear Free certified.
 We use the techniques gained from our certifications to help reduce the stress, anxiety and fear that is often associated with veterinary appointments.

 Our hospital is also working towards Practice Certification, which requires a practice to meet 27 different mandatory standards as well as earn 1070 points out of a possible 2060 towards another 28 standards.

 The Landing Veterinary Hospital is dedicated to reducing stress, fear and anxiety in all of our patients all while offering the best possible veterinary medical care.

 You may notice the changes we have implemented in order to earn each of our staff a Fear Free Certification.
 Small changes include offering treats, robust and sterilized chew toys, hiding spaces and mats, letting dogs remain in their owner's laps and cats in their crates as well as changes in handling techniques and pre-visit medications.

 Larger changes have also been made, such as the design of the practice to include separate cat and dog areas.
 All of these changes, both big and small, have made a huge difference in our delivery of patient care.